Published by Mila Urosevic on January 17, 2018

-Jenny is a thought leader in the human capital management and the author of Data Driven Leader and Data Driven, among highest-ranked books in the US in 2015.
+Jenny is a thought leader in human capital management and the author of Data-Driven Leader and Data-Driven, among the highest-ranked books in the US in 2015.
 She is a regular contributor to industry news media and a proud holder of numerous industry awards for her work and contribution.

 Jenny is responsible for the success and talent development of 90,000 individuals worldwide employed at SAP, the world’s largest B2B software company where she has a role of a Chief Learning Officer.

-With more than 13 years of experience in successfully promoting employee well-being and organizational excellence, David is an invaluable source of information related to the happy and healthy workplace.
+With more than 13 years of experience in successfully promoting employee well-being and organizational excellence, David is an invaluable source of information related to a happy and healthy workplace.

 Ian Thorpe (not the swimmer)

 Ian is working to foster a culture and practice of knowledge sharing and use in UNICEF.
-He has over 25 years of experience with the UN, EU and British Government, and currently leads a team responsible for development and implementation of an organization-wide approach to learning and knowledge exchange.
+He has over 25 years of experience with the UN, EU, and British Government, and currently leads a team responsible for the development and implementation of an organization-wide approach to learning and knowledge exchange.

 Ian is facing a challenge to share knowledge internally and externally because tools and systems are not set up in a way to best support these processes, he says in his blog.